More

 7. Device Recovery and Troubleshooting

 Fastboot is also a go-to solution for recovering a “bricked” device, one that won’t boot properly.
-IT teams can use it to reinstall system files, fix broken software, or reset devices to a working state, saving time and avoiding device replacements.
+IT teams can use it to reinstall system files, fix various software issues, or reset devices to a working state, saving time and avoiding device replacements.

 Common Use Cases of Android Fastboot for IT Admins